 ... like this one, which is right aligned.Headings are separate blocks as well, which helps with the outline and organization of your content.

 A Picture is worth a Thousand WordsHandling images and media with the utmost care is a primary focus of the new editor.
-Hopefully, you’ll find aspects of adding captions or going full-width with your pictures much easier and robust than before.
-These new posts are laid out in a more efficient and consistent way than the previous editor.
+Hopefully, you'll find aspects of adding captions or going full-width with your pictures much easier and robust than before.

 The Inserter ToolImagine everything that WordPress can do is available to you quickly and in the same place on the interface.
 No need to figure out HTML tags, classes, or remember complicated shortcode syntax.
 That's the spirit behind the inserter—the